 invites Member States and Sector Members

 to make voluntary contributions (financial and in-kind) to the fund for bridging the standardization gap, as well as to undertake concrete actions to support ITU's actions and the initiatives of its three Sectors and its regional offices in this matter.

+invites Member States from Developing Countries

+1 to study the possibility of implementing National Standardization Secretariats taking into account the guidelines provided by ITU-T under the BSG programme;

+2 to propose candidates to the study groups’ chairmanship and vice-chairmanship positions of the three ITU sectors;

+3 to continue the creation of national and regional standardization bodies, as appropriate, and encourage the involvement of these entities in the ITU standardization work and the coordination of meetings with ITU-T regional groups, mainly to enable developing countries to communicate about their standardization priorities and requirements;

+4 to support the hosting of regional groups and study groups’ meetings as well as international or regional events (forums, workshops, etc.) related to ITU standardization activities in developing countries;

+5 to encourage national industry and academia actors, to join ITU as members and participate to its standardization activities.

 Reasons: ITU to foster Developing countries to actively participate in standardization sector activities and continue to assist them in developing and implementation of national and regional ICT standardization frameworks.